Wistec-AI-IT-Department/beads-ui-vscode-ext/README.md

 [![License](https://img.shields.io/github/license/DEVtheOPS/beads-ui-vscode-ext)](LICENSE)

-A VSCode extension that provides a rich, native UI for working with [beads](https://github.com/steveyegge/beads) - a dependency-aware issue tracker where issues are chained together like beads, perfect for AI-supervised workflows.
+A unofficial VSCode extension that provides a rich, native UI for working with [beads](https://github.com/steveyegge/beads) - a dependency-aware issue tracker where issues are chained together like beads, perfect for AI-supervised workflows.

 ## Features